Sustainability

 In addition to regular monitoring of the ratio of net interest-bearing debt to EBITDA, the shareholders' equity ratio, and the debt-to-equity ratio, we are assessing the scale for risk of loss on shareholders' equity through the continuous monitoring of assets with impairment concerns and deferred tax assets.
 When procuring funds, we examine optimal procurement methods in consideration of financial soundness and based on demand for large-scale funding over the near to medium term as well as the risk of loss on shareholders' equity.
 Furthermore, we are making thorough efforts to streamline assets through working capital management and the reduction of cross-shareholdings.

-Operational Risks: Identification and Analysis, and Relevant Response Measures
+Operational Risks: Identification and Analysis, and Relevant Response Policies

-We have identified and analyzed recent operational risks based on their level of impact and frequency of occurrence.
-By doing so, we have positioned four categories of Groupwide risks as "serious Group risks" and are formulating policies to respond to these categories, which include: i) Climate change risks; ii) Risk of human rights infringements in the supply chain; iii) Information security risks; and iv) Geopolitical risks (see table below).
+We have broken down operational risks into six categories: Natural disaster, manufacturing, product and quality, legal and ethical, information security, and others.
+We have also identified and analyzed recent operational risks based on their level of impact and frequency of occurrence.
+By doing so, we have positioned five categories of Groupwide risks as "serious Group risks" and are formulating policies to respond to these categories, which include: i) Climate change risks, ii) Human rights-related risks, iii) Information security risks, iv) Geopolitical risks, and v) Safety risks (see table below).

 Identify and analyze operational risks